simplyhemant/simplyCinema/README.md

 ## 🧠 Backend Highlights & Engineering Solutions

+### 1. Real-Time Synchronization (WebSockets)
+**Challenge**: Users previously relied on HTTP polling (5s intervals), leading to race conditions where two users might select the same seat between polls.
+**Solution**: Migrated to a Push-Based WebSocket architecture.
+Using STOMP/SockJS, the backend now broadcasts Redis lock/release events to specific showId topics, delivering near-instant status updates to all customers.

-### 1. Concurrency Control (The "First-To-Book" Problem)
+### 2. Concurrency Control (The "First-To-Book" Problem)
 **Challenge:** Multiple users selecting the same seat at the exact same millisecond.
 **Solution:** Integrated **Redis-Based Distributed Locking**.
 Before any database write, the system sets a Redis key for the seat with a 5-minute TTL.
 This ensures seats are temporarily reserved during payment and released automatically if the transaction fails, reducing DB latency by 40%.

-### 2. Granular RBAC
+### 3. Granular RBAC
 A sophisticated **Role-Based Access Control** system using Spring Security.
 Permissions are mapped down to specific actions (e.g., `MANAGE_SHOWS`, `VERIFY_TICKETS`), ensuring a secure multi-tenant environment.

-### 3. Scalable Scheduling
-**Challenge:** Managing overlaps in a multi-screen environment.
-**Solution:** Built a bulk-scheduling engine with conflict-detection logic that validates audi availability before committing to the database.

 ---